 Fixed Wireless Broadband

 The rollout of superfast broadband using fibre alone can be very difficult to achieve in more remote areas.
-In order to be less reliant on physical cable connections, the next stage of the programme is to build a brand new wireless infrastructure which eliminates the need for miles of cable to be laid to reach these rural locations.
+In order to be less reliant on physical cable connections, the next stage of the programme was to build a brand new wireless infrastructure which eliminates the need for miles of cable to be laid to reach these rural locations.

-This is to be achieved by deploying new masts and transmitters that are specifically designed to connect customers to the internet via a ‘Fixed Wireless Access’ network.
+This was achieved by deploying new masts and transmitters that are specifically designed to connect customers to the internet via a ‘Fixed Wireless Access’ network.
 Many of these rural locations also struggle to get a decent internet connection so it is a great alternative to fill that gap in service and rebalance the disparity between urban and rural.
 Because of the fixed nature, this should not be confused with mobile broadband (ie 3G, 4G and 5G) which you would receive on a device with a SIM card, such as your phone.